Exploring the conditions for sustainability with open-ended innovation: Materials and Methods

 \subsection{Algorithm for numerical simulations}

-Time is measured in terms of innovations; that is, at time $t$, the number of technologies introduced is $t$.
-To convert to real time, one must draw random time intervals from an exponential distribution with mean $(\lambda N)^{-1}$ and sum them cumulatively.
+Time is indexed by the sequence of innovations; specifically, at step $i$, the number of technologies introduced is $i$.
+Each realization starts at $i = 0$, with initial conditions $\epsilon(0) = 1$ and $\eta(0) = \eta_0$ ($\eta_0$ taken constant without loss of generality), and fixed model parameters $\alpha$ and $\beta$.
+The values adopted in the manuscript correspond to $\eta_0 = 10$.

-For each realization, the dynamics begin at $t = 0$, with $E(0) = E_0$ and $N(0) = N_0(E_0)$, and fixed model parameters $q$ and $d$.
-Starting from a state with no active technologies ($n_s = 0$), we attempt to activate technologies sequentially.
+Starting from a state with no active technologies ($I_{act} = 0$), we attempt to activate technologies sequentially.
 At each step, we compute the updated equilibrium values of the environment and population, and check if the next technology satisfies the activation condition, i.e., whether it can successfully invade.
 The process stops as soon as this condition is no longer met.

-Computationally, the procedure is as follows: \begin{enumerate} \item Generate an ensemble of $T$ technologies $(\gamma_t, \theta_t)$, sampled independently from exponential distributions with means $\bar{\gamma}$ and $\bar{\theta}$, respectively.
+Computationally, the procedure is as follows: \begin{enumerate} \item Generate an ensemble of $I$ technologies $(\gamma_i, \theta_i)$, sampled independently from exponential distributions with means $\bar{\gamma}$ and $\bar{\theta}$, respectively.
+For the results presented, we set $\bar{\gamma} = \bar{\theta} = 0.5$ as a convenient parameter choice.

-\item Compute $\tau_t = \gamma_t / \theta_t$, and sort the technologies in increasing order of $\tau_t$.
+\item Compute $\kappa_i = \gamma_i / \theta_i$, and sort the technologies in increasing order of $\kappa_i$.